Best Thanksgiving Turkey Recipe for Beginners

 This post may contain affiliate sales links.
 Please read my disclosure policy.

+Thanksgiving is here and you want to roast a Butterball Turkey (or turkey of your choice).
+Great!
 Thanksgiving wouldn’t be Thanksgiving without turkey.
 Being the one responsible for roasting *THE* turkey for Thanksgiving is like the ultimate job.
 A lot of pressure rides on you.
 You either give everyone food poisoning or you dry that sucker out.
 Well, believe it or not, there is a happy medium!
 You can get a juicy, thoroughly cooked bird with minimal effort that everyone will surely love.
-Read on, my loves, a gorgeous golden bird is at the end of this road.
+I promise it’s so much easier than you think.
+ANYONE can make a great turkey.

-How to prep a Turkey
+How to Prep a Turkey

 Once your turkey is all defrosted, it is ready to prep and go in the oven to roast.
 What do I mean by ‘prep the turkey’?
 This simply means taking a few small steps to ensure a crispy, golden roasted turkey.
 Here’s what to do: